Does Chiropractic Work?

 The standard model of care that I was taught was basically to loosen up the areas of the body that are stiff/tight with DCT and stretches and strengthen the areas that are weak with exercises.
 Sounds like a good thing to do right?

 Well, after some time, I noticed that the same pain would keep returning.
-No matter how regularly I was treated; no matter how well I stuck to my rehabilitation and conditioning exercises; no matter how hard I trained a certain muscle, it would eventually still fail and I would be in pain.
+No matter how regularly I was treated and no matter how well I stuck to my rehabilitation and conditioning exercises, my body would eventually still fail and I would be in pain.

 - Why would the same area keep failing?

 - Why did I need to work so hard just to function normally?

 - What was the difference between me and others my age that seemed fine?